omega1x/pipenostics/README.md

 ## Usage examples

 ### Corrosion diagnostics
-By using of `b31crvl()` imitate the output of *CRVL.BAS* - the old software for determining the allowable length and maximum allowable working pressure presented in [ASME B31G-1991](https://law.resource.org/pub/us/cfr/ibr/002/asme.b31g.1991.pdf):
+By using of `b31crvl()` simply imitate the output of *CRVL.BAS* which is the honored software for determining the allowable length and maximum allowable working pressure presented in [ASME B31G-1991](https://law.resource.org/pub/us/cfr/ibr/002/asme.b31g.1991.pdf):

     b31crvl(maop = 910, d = 30, wth = .438, smys = 52000, def  = .72, depth = .1, l = 7.5)